 Socialize with others.
 Recent studies have indicated that people who regularly interact with others have higher memory and cognitive functioning.
 Socialization can also reduce feelings of stress and depression.

 3. Incorporate Longevity Foods in Your Diet

-Dark chocolate: This superfood is rich in antioxidants, which support a healthy heart and blood vessels.
-While this is considered a superfood, it is one with plenty of fat and calories, so eat this in moderation.
+Dark chocolate: Who said you can’t eat superfoods for dessert?
+Dark chocolate is rich in antioxidants and flavonoids, which support a healthy heart and blood vessels.
+While dark chocolate is considered a superfood, it is one with plenty of fat and calories, so make sure you choose dark chocolate with over 70 percent cacao and only eat it in moderation.